hieppie/myDentalRecord-api/README.md

 # My Dental Record: Logging and referencing your personal dental records

 As a former registered dental hygienist, I know how important it is to have a record of all of your past dental treatment.
-This free application will help users, or in this case, patients, to create an account and log of of their dental treatment for future references.
+This free application will help users, or in this case patients, create an account and log of of their dental treatment for future references.
 At times a users might find this useful when they want to:

 - Dispute a treatment or payment of a treatment with their dental provider.
 - Settle a treatment or the payment of the treatment with their insurance.